-Have you ever heard of the word “Darake” in Japanese?
-Sometimes, Japanese use phrases such as “Gomi-Darake [ごみだらけ] which means [Full of Garbage]”, “Kizu-Darake [傷だらけ] that means [Full scratches]”.
-It is a very useful phrase to express “Full of something”.
-Although, this is over the N3 level and might be difficult.
-However, it is very good for you to learn this phrase to make your conversation in Japanese turn more interactive.
+Have you ever heard of the word “darake” in Japanese?
+Sometimes Japanese people use phrases like “Gomi-Darake [ごみだらけ], which means [Full of trash]”, “Kizu-Darake [傷だらけ], which means [Full of scratches]”.
+It is a very useful phrase to express “full of something”.

-When you have a look at this article, you would understand “Darake” and another similar meaning word, called “Mamire”.
-In addition, if you are interested to learn the Japanese language, please take a look as well here some articles I wrote.
-But let’s check it out first about “Darake” here!
-Hope you enjoy this article!
+If you have a look at this article, you would understand “Darake” and another word with similar meaning called “Mamire”.
+In addition, if you are interested in learning Japanese, please also take a look at some articles I wrote here.
+But first, let’s have a look at “Darake” here!
+I hope you enjoy this article!

 Contents